Nepiki/Guides/Final-Fantasy-IV-(J)-(SNES).md

 ## Compatibility

-Currently this game has 4 unique ROM(s) registered for it with the following MD5s:
+Currently (as of 9/23/2023) this game has 5 unique ROM(s) registered for it.
+View the linked hashes at the [Supported Game Files](https://retroachievements.org/linkedhashes.php?g=3528) page.

-7981c47e3b3e957be5b352f8508c3f6e<br>
-7f2c8d00101bd3ee2f4ef739e499a302 - Namingway Edition (**recommended**)<br>
-936ce8c534346e61d8e21efba9177184<br>
-a2959ad8c1ff5f2719264ab4c7e40464

-Please view the [Final Fantasy IV Official Thread](https://retroachievements.org/viewtopic.php?t=10172) for more details on setting up the ROM with the preferred Namingway Edition patch.
+Please view the [Final Fantasy IV Official Thread](https://retroachievements.org/viewtopic.php?t=10172) for more details on setting up the ROM with the latest version of the Namingway Edition patch.

 ## Leaderboards